ericrkuo/tron-haskell/README.md

 Furthermore, since there are no side effects in Haskell, things like passing around state and handling collisions with jet trails/walls will be much easier to test and help us be more confident that things are working correctly.
 This will also help us create more robust error handling whenever a player collides or goes out of bound.

+Finally, we also want to be able to create objects that have a functional nature and by leveraging the strongly typed features of Haskell, we can figure out errors more easily and tell what a function is doing just by its signature.

 ### Haskell’s module system
 For our MVP, we can leverage the power of Haskell’s module system by separating our code into different modules like a player module, CPU module, game state module, and more.
 This will lead to a more manageable and less coupled code that can be tested independently and easily modified in the future.

 ### Listening to user inputs and UI
 Lastly, like every game, we want to add visuals!
 This will naturally lead us to learn and apply some new package/concepts of the language we have not touched before, for example how keyboard events are handled in Haskell and how graphics are rendered.
-One popular package our group saw is Gloss and we cannot wait to play around with that!
+Some packages our group has been looking into are Gloss and System.Console.ANSI; we cannot wait to play around with that!

 Make clear:
 + TODO how this builds meaningfully toward your product pitch above, without being nearly as much work,